| |

 she's just graduated from high school!
 Since her first recital at the age of seven, she's been winning nearly every singing competition she's entered.
 By 2009, the buzz surrounding Kira's dynamic sound could no longer

-be ignored and she was signed to Sony Music Canada.
 Her love for performing has extended to a passion for songwriting.
 Kira's songs begin as a poem, and develop into lyrics that are eventually put to music.
 A

 perfect example of how Kira tells stories with music, "Love Me Like That," her first single, won a 2012 Canadian Radio Music Award in the Country category at Canadian Music Week.
 Don't miss this special